OC-ComputerScience/student-backend/README.md

     - Press **Y**.
     - Press **Enter**.

-4. Install the project and start Node with the following two commands.
+4. Install the project with the following command.
 ```
 npm install
 ```

+5. Make the backend Node app run as a **service**.
+    - We run our app as a service that will auto restart if it fails.
+    - We provided a service file for this project.
+    - Run the following command to start the service.

 ```
-nohup npm run start &
+sudo systemctl start student-backend
 ```

-5. Enable required **Apache modules** with the following two commands.
+6. Enable required **Apache modules** with the following two commands.
 ```
 sudo a2enmod proxy
 ```